 - When MB-UPF detects there is no data receives for the MBS Session, MB-UPF sends MB-N4 Notification (N4 Session ID) to the MB-SMF for deactivating the MBS session.

-- AF sends MBS Deactivation request (TMGI) to the MB-SMF directly or via NEF.
+- AF requests the MB-SMF the MB-SMF to deactivate the MBS Session directly or via NEF.

+NOTE x: In order to keep the MBS session as activated e.g. for mission critical services, AS can send dummy packets or these triggering events can be suppressed for e.g. dedicated 5QI values (as specified in TS 23.501 [5]).
 2. The MB-SMF sends an N4mb Session Modification Request (TMGI, [Buffered Downlink Traffic detection]) to the MB-UPF.
 The Buffered Downlink Traffic detection is requested by MB-SMF to be informed by the MB-UPF about incoming MBS data.
 The MB-SMF triggers MBS session activation once informed.
 If the MBS session is to be activated via the AF request directly, the Buffered Downlink traffic detection is not needed, but the MB-SMF still instructs the MB-UPF to stop forwarding and possibly to buffer MBS data.

 MB-UPF to MB-SMF: N4mb Session Modification Response acknowledging the MB-SMF request.